PartyPenguinsNFT/PartyPenguins/README.md

 # PartyPenguins
-The code repository for the coolest NFT project
+The code repository for the coolest party in the NFT space

 [partypenguins.club](https://partypenguins.club)
 <br>